The Week in Pictures: Oct. 10 - 17

 The entire neighborhood of 23,000 homes had to be evacuated after a fire ripped through the area Thursday evening.
 Most of the evacuation was lifted as of Saturday afternoon.

-NASA Administrator Jim Bridenstine introduces NASA advance space suit engineer Kristine Davis as she demonstrates the prototype exploration extravehicular mobility unit at NASA Headquarters in Washington on Oct.
+NASA Administrator Jim Bridenstine introduces space suit engineer Kristine Davis as she shows off NASA's new space suit in Washington on Oct.
 15.

-The mobility of the suit allowed her to pick a rock and hand it to Bridenstine.
+The mobility of the suit allowed her to pick up a rock and hand it to Bridenstine.

+Called xEMU, for Exploration Extravehicular Mobility Unit, the suit will be worn during excursions on the moon and, later, on Mars.

 From Mercury to Artemis: The evolution of the spacesuit in photos

-Emmanuel Le Divellec, a professor of church music, plays on the new baroque organ in the Neustadt Stadt- und Hofkirche St. Johannis in Hannover, Germany, on Oct.17.
+Emmanuel Le Divellec, a professor of church music, plays on the new baroque organ in the Neustadt Stadt- und Hofkirche St. Johannis in Hanover, Germany, on Oct.17.

-The 50 register organ was built in 32 months in the Belgian organ building workshop "Manufacture d'orgues Dominique Thomas".
-The rare instrument was built on the west gallery of the Neustadt town and court church of St. Johannis.

 Prince William and his wife Catherine, the Duchess of Cambridge visit Chitral, Pakistan, on Oct.
 16.

-A giraffe walks near the elevated railway line that allows movement of animals below the Standard Gauge Railway line linking Nairobi and Naivasha inside the national park in Nairobi, Kenya, on Oct.
+A giraffe walks near the pillars that elevate the railway line so animals can pass underneath it in the national park in Nairobi, Kenya, on Oct.
 16.

-The full moon rises behind One World Trade Center in Lower Manhattan on Oct.
+The full moon rises behind One World Trade Center in New York City on Oct.
 15.

-Kim Jong Un rides a white horse in the snow in Mouth Paektu, North Korea, in an undated photo released on Oct.
+Kim Jong Un rides a white horse in the snow in Mouth Paektu, North Korea, in a photo released on Oct.
 16.

 Kim Jong Un vowed to surmount U.S.-led sanctions on his country in state media reports Wednesday as evocative propaganda images were released of him riding a white horse, seen as foretelling significant decisions as his own deadline for U.S. movement on nuclear talks is nearing.